Unit 3: Macroeconomics

 Students learn about commercial banks' role as financial intermediaries, define an interest rate as the price of money, and apply this knowledge to macroeconomic fluctuations.

 "It was fantastic!
-I've tried this lesson a million ways and I always overcomplicate it.
-Students completed the practice page on their own and did really well!
-Thanks to all of you for making a great lesson!" - Alecia A., IN
+Students completed the practice page on their own and did really well!" — Alecia A., IN

 3.12 Monetary Policy and the Federal Funds Rate